laxleary/Zillow-Data-Exploration/README.md

 2. In index.html link the CSS and Javascript files

-3. For the purpose of this project we used the style.css, Leaflet.Js, D3 JS, Map JS, and Scatterplot JS
+3. For the purpose of this project we used style.css, Plotly, Leaflet.Js, chroma.js, D3.js JS, and Scatterplot JS

 ## Run Flask Application